dappnode/DAppNodePackage-raiden/README.md

 ## Backup of your account

-When you install the Raiden mainet package the keystoore is stored in your DAppNNode.
+When you install the Raiden mainet package the keystore is stored in your DAppNNode.

 If you want to have a backup of that account follow these steps.